Astros vs. Phillies Player Props Betting Odds

 Marsh Stats

-- Brandon Marsh has six doubles, four triples, four home runs, 11 walks and 13 RBI (26 total hits).
-He's also swiped one base.
+- Brandon Marsh has recorded 27 hits with six doubles, four triples, four home runs and 11 walks.
+He has driven in 14 runs with one stolen base.

 Marsh Recent Games